dylan-lang/opendylan/documentation/website/source/about/examples/limited_types.rst

 Open Dylan will optimize accesses into an ``<int-vector>`` defined as above.

-A Dylan compiler can avoid doing bounds checking or type checking, and can use an efficient representation of the vectors of floating point numbers for this code:
+Open Dylan can avoid doing bounds checking or type checking, and can use an efficient representation of the vectors of floating point numbers for this code: